 Let us know in the comments if you’ve ever had a Russian Blue (or thought you did until now) and what their personality was really like.
-Are you are allergic to cats and thinking about getting or have a Russian Blue?
+Are you allergic to cats and thinking about getting a hypoallergenic cat or have a Russian Blue?

 Don't forget to follow us on Instagram: @prettylittercats